 And I also get that when a disease is preventable, we have a tendency to look down on the people who get it.
 Smokers who contract lung cancer don’t get a ton of sympathy, for instance.
-And obese people in general get a lot of shit — our society is pretty negative toward overweight people, paying them less, promoting them less, not showing them on TV or in films — despite the fact that most Americans are, in fact, overweight.
+And obese people in general get a lot of shit — our society is pretty negative toward overweight people (look into Plus Size Zeal blog that serves as motivation for all overweight people ), paying them less, promoting them less, not showing them on TV or in films — despite the fact that most Americans are, in fact, overweight.

 But while we should practice kindness toward people regardless of what they look like and what choices they make for themselves, we can’t lie about what the science tell us: a terrible diet absolutely, 100%, is the leading cause of type II diabetes, and a host of other diseases.
 For one, a terrible diet leads to obesity, which is a risk factor for the disease.
 But for another, even if you’re a “healthy” weight or just slightly overweight (like me!), a terrible diet can still lead to type II diabetes.
 The vast majority of people with type II diabetes are overweight but a diet high in sugar and fat (but still relatively low in calories) can lead to the development of visceral fat, making a person “metabolically obese, but normal weight.”